Warnings: mild gore/horror.

 “And you were not interested in talking to those cultivators.”

-The man grinned and replied, “No. But I am interested in you, omega cultivator.”
+The man grinned and replied, “No. But I am interested in you, kunze cultivator.”

 He had barely touched his own wine, but he bent over the space between their respective benches to pour more for Wei Wuxian.
 Wei Wuxian was quite confident in his tolerance for liquor, but he would rather not risk inebriation here.